anjapago/AnalyzeAccountability/_posts/2019-06-12-analyze-labels.markdown

 This post will give an analysis of the labels accountability labels on the excerpts from three news shootings datasets: Isla Vista, Marysville and Newton.
+The code that produced these results can be found in this [jupyter notebook](https://github.com/anjapago/AnalyzeAccountability/blob/master/Analysis%20of%20Accountability%20Labels.ipynb).

 ## Number of Excerpts